jdavidmitchell/kubernetes-the-hard-way/README.md

 The intent of this page is similar to the original guide.

 CR comment: The terraform script (in app/03-provisioning) will setup the AWS resources, including an elastic loadbalancer, an ssh public key and so on.
-After the AWS resources are setup, create.sh will use shell scripts and ansible playbooks to install and configure kubernetes.
+After the AWS resources are setup, follow the instructions below to install your kubernetes cluster.

+The shell scripts and ansible playbooks in the app/ directory, will be used to generate configuration files and to install kubernetes.
+This README is provided as a reference to how kubernetes might be installed manually.

-This README has been updated with the lastest versions and the latest configuration files.
-These configuration files are used in the shell scripts (found in the app directory) to configure kubernetes, and they are provided here for your reference.
-The README contents below should be compared the configuration files in the shell scripts and to the content provided in [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to check for correctness.
+This README file and the scripts in the app/ directory should be compared the content provided in [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to check for correctness.

+## How to use 🗺

+- Edit `profile` to match your desired aws region and alter versions for your project.
+- Launch `./in.sh`, it will build a docker image and launch a container with all needed tools
+- In the container, launch `./create.sh` and wait for ~10 minutes
+- And you're done ! 🚀

+🚽 When you finish, launch `./cleanup.sh` to remove aws resources.

+## Versions

+The Kubernetes version is set as an environment variable in the `Dockerfile`.
+You can change it if you want to try other versions.
+The version of cfssl tools are also set in the `Dockerfile`.
+The remaining versions can be found in `profile`.

 ## Labs